-7:00am-9:45am Merchant Set-Up
+7:00am-9:45am: Merchant Set-Up

-10:00am Doors Open
+10:00am: Doors Open

-4:00pm Doors Close/Tear Down
+4:00pm: Doors Close/Tear Down

 Booth Details

 Booths are available in 10’ x 10’ or 10’ x 20’ floor space.
 Structures, displays, and products must not go beyond the defined dimensions.
 A table and chairs or electricity may be added to booths for additional cost.
 Access to an unsecure wireless network will be provided at no additional cost to vendors